Terreii/use-pouchdb/docs/api/use-all-docs.md

      The special key `"_default"` selects the _default database_.
 Defaults to `"_default"`.

 > `keys` is check for equality with a deep equal algorithm.
-> And only if it differentiate by _value_ will it cause new query be made.
+> And only if it differentiate by _value_ will it cause a new query be made.

 ## Result